Maria (2022 film): Production

-This is the third film directed by Aruna Jayawardena after 2013 award-winning film Nikini Vassa, and 2022 thriller Happy Birthday.
-His film 1970 Love Story is also scheduled to be released.
+This is the fourth film directed by Aruna Jayawardena after 2013 award-winning film Nikini Vassa, and 2022 thriller Happy Birthday and 2024 thriller 1970 Love Story.
 He also made the screenplay and lyrics of the film, while the film is produced by Indrajith Silva.
 Assistant Director is Daminda Madawala, cinematography by Channa Deshapriya and Filming Steadicam and Underwater scenes are done by McLane Streiner Adams with the camera support by Prasad Rulsan, Dilipa Rangana, and Kasun Vimukthi.

 The film is edited by Dilantha Perera, art direction and costume design by Sunil Premaratne, and feature writing by Priyanka Thilak Ratnayake.
-Sound Editing is done by Sashika Ruwan Marasinghe with sound editing assistance was given by Nanda Kumar and Aruna Munasinghe.
-Chinthaka Jayakodi made the music direction, Asanka Wickramasiri with color combination, Malith Hagoda with subtitling and lighting support handled by Hiran Indika, Keerthi Vasantha.
+Sound design is done by Sashika Ruwan Marasinghe with sound editing assistance was given by Nanda Kumar and Aruna Munasinghe.
+Chinthaka Jayakodi made the music direction, Asanka Wickramasiri with color combination and DCP mastering, Malith Hagoda with subtitling and lighting support handled by Hiran Indika, Keerthi Vasantha.

 Release

 After 39 years, the film has been qualified to represent Sri Lanka in the competitive section of the 44th Moscow International Film Festival in Moscow, Russia.
 In conjunction with this film festival, the organizing committee has planned to hold the premiere of the film "Maria" there.

+The film is scheduled to released on 21 November 2025 in Sri Lankan theaters.